 University Parkway serves an important role in western Vanderburgh County.
 This route connects State Route 62, (Lloyd Expressway) and the University of Southern Indiana north to State Route 66, (Diamond Avenue).
-The area around the parkway being studied is bordered by State Road 66 to the north; State Road 62 to the south (the SR 62 interchange with University Parkway will be addressed by the Lloyd Expressway Corridor Management Plan); Peerless Road and Church Road to the east; and the Vanderburgh/Posey County line to the west.
+The area around the parkway being studied is bordered by State Road 66 to the north; State Road 62 to the south; Peerless Road and Church Road to the east; and the Vanderburgh/Posey County line to the west.
 The area is bisected by two distinct townships: German township to the north and Perry Township to the South.